 Identify who you’ll be surveying

-Who can help you answer your research question?
-Is it your customers, employees, or consumers who are not using your product?
-You must identify this population and understand the best way to reach them (social media, email, your website, etc).
+Who should answer your questions?
+Customers, employees, consumers who aren’t using your product?
+You must identify this and understand the best way to reach them (social media, email, your website, etc).

 Design and pre-test surveys

-Designing the questionnaire carefully and then pre-testing it before sending it to your entire audience is crucial to getting data that are valid and reliable.
+Designing the questionnaire and pre-testing it is crucial to getting valid and reliable data.
 For example, careful survey design and pre-testing can help bring clarity and reduce the chance that respondents may interpret the meaning of questions differently.